Metacello/metacello/docs/MetacelloUserGuide.md

 ##Locking

-Let's say that you are using an older version of Seaside30 (say 3.0.5) instead of the #stable version (3.0.7) and that your application doesn't work with newer versions of Seaside30 (you've tried and it's more work to get you application to work with the newer version of Seaside30 than it's worth).
+Let's say that you are using an older version of Seaside3 (say 3.1.1) instead of the #stable version (3.1.3) and that your application doesn't work with newer versions of Seaside3 (you've tried and it's more work to get you application to work with the newer version of Seaside3 than it's worth).

-Let's also say that you want to try out something in the SeasideRest project, but when you try loading SeasideRest, you end up having Seaside 3.0.7 loaded as well.
+Let's also say that you want to try out something in the Magritte project, but when you try loading Magritte, you end up having Seaside 3.1.3 loaded as well.

 This is an unfortunate side effect of Metacello trying to *do the right thing*, only in your case it is the wrong thing.

 Fortunately, the [`lock` command][9] can give you control.
-First you need to `lock` the Seaside30 project:
+First you need to `lock` the Seaside3 project:

 ```Smalltalk
 Metacello image